luiscruz/course_sustainableSE/2024/p1_measuring_software/g7_python_environments.md

 <img src="../img/p1_measuring_software/g7_python_environments/half_bar_chart.png" alt="Bar Plot 3" width="750"/>

 In each of the following sections, we will discuss the power consumption of the three environments.
+The code for processing the results can be found [here](<insert analysis ipynb> "analysis").

 ### PyCharm